 Rest stop and lead-off 3 @ The Rose and Crown Inn (Bankfield Lane, visible from the top of Spout Lane / Stannington Road): A contemporary critique of, and case for, radical politics on a bicycle

 Start with some Sheffield hill climbs if you’re local!
-Both the shorter and the longer route include, for example, the epic tug of Spout Lane – so the sooner you can ‘get some hills in the legs’ the better.
+Both the shorter and the longer route include, for example, the tug of Spout Lane, and the longer route starts meanly with Back Lane-Moor Road.
+So the sooner you can ‘get some hills in the legs’ the better!

 I’m anaemic (on a bike) and both of these routes, at your own speed, and in your own gear ratio, are hard work and very do-able as long as you’re fit.
 Riding part of a hill, and walking the rest is allowed too!
 We all start somewhere, and cycling is more than an end goal… Indeed, the journey itself is the most precious accomplishment.